dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 Ember has a multitude of new concepts to take on board and trying to grasp them all at once can be very overwhelming.

 ###Client Side MVC is completely different than Server Side MVC###
 I thought I would repeat the title for good measure.
-I have ended up being a mainly front end only developer by circumstance and partially because I enjoy coding on the client more.
+I am a front end only developer by circumstance and partially because I enjoy coding on the client more.
 It was not a choice I made.
 I just worked on progressively more javascript heavy apps.

 I have worked with a number of server side mvc frameworks, and as it turns out, these server side incarnations are not actually true mvc in the same sense that the classic smalltalk mvc was.
 These server side MVC frameworks are better classified as a <a href="http://en.wikipedia.org/wiki/Model2" target="_blank">model2</a> architecture.
 Let us look at the server first.